 Pedestrian Accident Attorneys in Mobile, AL

-Everyone is a pedestrian at some point, but the dangers involved with being in proximity to traffic can be significant.
+Everyone in Mobile, Alabama is a pedestrian at some point, especially with all that there is to do and see on South Water St and North Water Street.
+But the dangers involved with being in proximity to traffic can be significant.
 According to the Governors Highway Safety Association report, Alabama ranks in the top 10 most dangerous states in the nation for pedestrian deaths.

 If you’ve been injured or lost a loved one in a pedestrian accident in the Mobile area and a driver’s negligence was to blame, you should understand your legal options.
 We urge you to contact the experienced personal injury attorneys at Burns, Cunningham & Mackey, P.C., to schedule a free consultation.